 This is the design of a fat Chinese Buddha laughing while looking very cheerful.
-Those who choose this particular type tattoo design do so because it represents a separation of material goods, have a sense of humor, and a spiritual connection to the meditative mind.
+Those who choose this particular type of tattoo design do so because it represents a separation of material goods, have a sense of humour, and a spiritual connection to the meditative mind.

 In this stage, Buddha is believed to have reached a stage of spiritual enlightenment after practising deep meditation.
 However, just the image of Buddha meditating could be quite bare.
 You could add elements like flowers, leaves, trees to enhance the context of the tattoo.

 This is the most common kind of Buddha Tattoo.
-An image of Buddha’s face with a lot of detailing is looks good on you.
+An image of Buddha’s face with a lot of detailing it looks good on you.
 This tattoo gives the idea of serenity, calmness, balance, and contentment.
 Buddha never fails to look wise in this tattoo.